kibalion2427/PYTHON/README.md

 app.py is a dummy CRUD API with SQLite

 I use SQLAlchemy as an ORM for SQLite

 MarshMallow to Serialize and Deserialize json

 Flask as a framework to create the host the server for the API

-You can access to these API methods with POSTMAN or SOAPUI
+You can access to these API methods trought POSTMAN or SOAPUI

 To set up this project follow these next steps: